List of World War II military service football teams: Background

 During the years of World War II the American military saw a rapid expansion of its system of military bases as the number of young men skyrocketed through enlistment and conscription.
 Many of these included former collegiate and professional stars of the football gridiron.
-Some 19 active or former players of the National Football League would ultimately die in the American war effort, in addition to an uncounted number of former collegians.
+Nineteen active or former players of the National Football League died in the American war effort, in addition to an uncounted number of former collegians.

 Early in the war effort one football writer said about the applicability of the formation of football teams with military training:

 Football is a body-toughener.
 Football lights the fighting spark in fighting men.
 It develops aggressiveness, teamwork, stamina, physical and mental coordination under active stress, and therefore it holds a foremost place in our national wartime training program.
 Teams by the hundreds are in formation at various Army camps and posts and Navy bases.
 The greatest participation in the history of the sport will be entered in the records of 1942.

 Beginning in the fall of 1942, the War Department began to promote organized football exhibitions involving select teams from its military bases that played full schedules against the depleted squads of regional universities.
 These elite teams are included in the following list.

 These were further distilled into military All-Star Teams which played against collegiate and professional opponents.
 In 1942, the U.S. Army named two "All-Army teams" of approximately 60 players per unit, located in the East and West.
 These were informally known as the "Million Dollar teams" — their purpose being to raise upwards of $1 million for the Army Emergency Relief fund through a series of exhibition clashes with the professional teams of the National Football League.
 The Eastern Army All-Star team was led by Lt.
 Col. Robert R. Neyland, and played September 1942 games against the New York Giants, Brooklyn Dodgers, and Chicago Bears.
 The Western All-Stars, coached by Major Wallace Wade of Duke University, played a slate including games beginning late in August 1942 against the Washington Redskins, Chicago Cardinals, Detroit Lions, Green Bay Packers, and Giants.
 By the end of the exhibition games, it had raised $241,392.29 for the fund.

-By the time that the war had ended, various service teams had been coached by such legends as Bernie Bierman (Iowa Pre-Flight Seahawks), Paul Brown (Great Lakes Navy Bluejackets), Don Faurot (Iowa Pre-Flight Seahawks and Jacksonville Naval Air Station Flyers), Tony Hinkle (Great Lakes Navy Bluejackets), Jack Meagher (Iowa Pre-Flight Seahawks), and Joe Verducci (Alameda Coast Guard Sea Lions)—as well as the aforementioned Neyland and Wade.
+By the time that the war had ended, various service teams had been coached by such legends as Bernie Bierman (Iowa Pre-Flight Seahawks), Paul Brown (Great Lakes Navy Bluejackets), Don Faurot (Iowa Pre-Flight Seahawks and Jacksonville Naval Air Station Fliers), Tony Hinkle (Great Lakes Navy Bluejackets), Jack Meagher (Iowa Pre-Flight Seahawks), and Joe Verducci (Alameda Coast Guard Sea Lions)—as well as the aforementioned Neyland and Wade.